-Stocks futures slide ahead of jobs data
+Stocks slide as hot jobs data sparks inflation concerns

 NORTH CAROLINA COUNTY BANS COCA-COLA MACHINES OVER LEFT-WING POLITICS

+"The multitrillion-dollar question is the future fate of inflation," said Mark Hamrick, senior economic analyst at Bankrate.com.
+"The status of wage gains will be something to watch in the coming months as the Federal Reserve prepares to signal that it will eventually dial back on asset purchases as a prelude to a hike in interest rates, the timing of which remains uncertain."

-AMC Entertainment Holdings Inc. was lower after the movie-theater operator said it plans to sell an additional 11.5 million shares.
+In stocks, AMC Entertainment Holdings Inc. was lower after the movie-theater operator said it plans to sell an additional 11.5 million shares.
 The announcement comes after the stock soared 95% Wednesday despite hedge fund Mudrick Capital flipping the shares it had acquired in an offering the previous day.
 AMC shares have gained 418% over the past seven trading sessions.

-Other so-called meme stocks, including GameStop Corp., Bed Bath & Beyond Inc. and Koss Corp. were sharply lower.
+Other so-called meme stocks, including GameStop Corp., Bed Bath & Beyond Inc. and Koss Corp. were also under pressure.

 Elsewhere, activist investor Engine No. 1 secured a third seat on ExxonMobil Corp.’s board of directors on Wednesday.
 The investment firm has taken aim at the oil giant over concerns about how it plans to combat global warming.